 The information that you garner from customer insight solutions can be turned into valuable data when it comes to redesigning or reprogramming your web or mobile site.
 From areas of the site neglected to pages that have graphics that repel users, the more you know about navigation paths and customer preferences, the better.
 A user-friendly website builds brand loyalty.
 In fact, the Temkin Group reports that “Loyal customers are 5x as likely to repurchase, 5x as likely to forgive, 4x as likely to refer, and 7x as likely to try a new offering”.

 Understanding the customer experience needs to be an intuitive process rather than a reactive one.
 However, until the day that machines can correctly predict every possible digital path a customer can take, customer reactions are the key to building a better platform.
+So make sure you know how to gain customer insight at all times.
 A big data solution for digital customer analytics like Glassbox can help you bridge the divide between the data from your mobile platform and your website and pilot a less ambiguous and more effective direction.
-By watching and listening to the user, your company elevate digital customer service to a new level.
+By watching and listening to the user, your company elevates digital customer service to a new level.